user689/user689.github.io/README.md

-## Data Science/Analysis Portfolio
+## Data Science & Analysis Portfolio

 ### Introduction

-This is a portfolio of my Data Science/Analysis projects.
-It can be accessed on: http://user689.github.io/
+This repository hosts my Data Science and analytical projects showcased on [my GitHub Pages site](http://user689.github.io/).
+The portfolio highlights work ranging from exploratory analyses to predictive modeling and dashboard visualizations.

+My background blends engineering, statistics and machine learning.
+I enjoy working on multidisciplinary teams and translating complex problems into actionable insights.
+You can find additional work and notebook-based projects in the separate repositories listed below.

 You can also find me on: